fedimint/fedimint/docs/dev-running.md

-  switch-gateway       Switch active gateway backup               Upload the (encrypted) snapshot of mint notes to federation restore              Restore the previously created backup of mint notes (with `backup` command) help                 Print this message or the help of the given subcommand(s)
+  switch-gateway       Switch active gateway backup               Upload the (encrypted) snapshot of mint notes to federation restore              Restore the previously created backup of mint notes (with `backup` command) decode-transaction   Decode a transaction hex string and print it to stdout signal-upgrade       Signal a consensus upgrade epoch-count          Gets the current epoch count help                 Print this message or the help of the given subcommand(s)

 Options: